Sean Taylor. BPC Registered Psychodynamic Psychotherapist.

 I am a Psychodynamic Psychotherapist who trained with The Tavistock Clinic and The Northern School of Child and Adolescent Psychotherapy.
 I am registered to practice with The British Psychoanalytic Council and am a member of the Tavistock Society of Psychotherapists.

-I have 29 years experience of working in different therapeutic settings within, and outside, the NHS.
+I have over 30 years experience of working in different therapeutic settings within, and outside, the NHS.
 I have worked with a greatly diverse group of people who experience a wide range of emotional and psychological difficulties.
 Such difficulties effect people's confidence in relationships, often leaving them unsure about their, and other people's actions.
 This forms the backdrop to a confusing and complicated mix of feelings that can lead to a sense of isolated unhappiness, struggle to trust and strong feelings of anxiety.

 My practice is underpinned by a long, thorough and rigorous training in Psychodynamic Psychotherapy.
 Within a carefully provided, safe and thoughtful setting I am able to pay careful attention to my clients and the content of their communications.
 It is my belief that such a setting is required in order that people can have a better than usual experience of being taken seriously, where the more uncomfortable aspects of a personal history can gradually be thought about, get to be known, then understood.